omegat-org/omegat/doc_src/Readme.md

     <xsl:import href="file:///opt/local/share/xsl/docbook-xsl-nons/html/docbook.xsl"/>

 #### DocBook 4.5 installation

-1. unzip `docbook-xml-4.5-5.0_1.darwin_20.noarch.tbz2` found in
-  /opt/local/var/macports/software/docbook-xml-4.5/

-    sudo tar -xf docbook-xml-4.5-5.0_1.darwin_20.noarch.tbz2

-2. create a symbolic link from the `4.5` repertory therein to the location where the build process will look for the DocBook DTD: the folder "above" `doc_src` in the OmegaT source tree:
+Create a symbolic link from the installed DocBook 4.5 files to the location where the build process will look for the DocBook DTD: the folder "above" `doc_src` in the OmegaT source tree:

-    /path/to/omegat/doc_src/en/
-       └─────/docbook-xml-4.5/

-    ln -s /opt/local/var/macports/software/docbook-xml-4.5/opt/local/share/xml/docbook/4.5/ /path/to/
+    ln -s /opt/local/share/xml/docbook/4.5 /path/to/omegat/docbook-xml-4.5
-	mv /path/to/4.5 /path/to/docbook-xml-4.5

 #### Settings files

 The modified `doc_src_paths.xml` and `docbook-utf8.xsl` must be copied to the same location as `docbook-xml-4.5`.

     /path/to/omegat/doc_src/en/
        └────/docbook-xml-4.5/